| Aha! | #1 Productboard | #2 ProductLift | |

 Read more: 10 Sleekplan Alternatives

 What it does: Pendo is primarily a product analytics and user onboarding platform that also includes feedback features.
-It's analytics-first, feedback-second, with opaque MAU-based pricing typically ranging from $7,000-35,000/year.
+It's analytics-first, feedback-second, with three plans (Base, Core, Ultimate) all requiring custom quotes.

 Best for: Product Analytics